Jeremy0818/CMPUT404-assignment-css-hell/README.md

 - img(image):
     * changed border radius
     * added black border as a frame of images
+- figcaption:
+    * font-size is set to 10px
+    * font-family is set to 'Impact, fantasy';
 Note
 ==============
 All the screeenshots are formed with multiple screenshots, so it might look a little weird.
 Especially for good.png, it is not continuous and there is a "sticky" top navigation bar and side bar, so please try to view each page separately even though it is merged into a single image for a better view.